List of Ukrainian bandy champions

+This list of Ukrainian bandy champions shows the winners and the runners-up for each year of the Ukrainian national bandy championship for men and is organized by the Ukrainian Bandy and Rink bandy Federation.

-The Ukrainian national bandy championship for men has been held annually since 2012.
-The inaugural championship took place on February 26, 2012, in Severodonetsk, Luhansk region, following Ukraine's independence.
-The tournament was a one-day event held at the city's central stadium, featuring four teams: HC Severodonetsk, Azot (Severodonetsk), Avangard (Budy), and Dnipro (Dnipropetrovsk).
+The national men's Ukrainian bandy champions have been crowned annually since 2012.
+The first national bandy championship of the independent Ukraine took place on February 26, 2012, in Severodonetsk, in the Luhansk region.
+The tournament was held at the city's central stadium in one day, and 4 teams took part in it: HC "Severodonetsk", "Azot" (Severodonetsk), "Avangard" (Budy) and "Dnipro" (Dnipropetrovsk).

-Initially, the championship was decided by round-robin results.
-However, from 2013 to 2015, a playoff format was introduced, culminating in a deciding final match.
-The Ukrainian Bandy and Rink Bandy Federation organizes the championship and oversees its proceedings.
+For the 2012 season, the championship was decided by round-robin results, but in 2013-2015 a play-off with a deciding final was played instead.

 Competing teams have included Avangard Budy, Azot Severodonetsk, Dnipro Dnipropetrovsk, Dynamo Kharkiv, Zenit Dnipropetrovsk, and MBC Severodonetsk.

 Winners over the years

 Men's Finals

 The national championships did not take place between 2018 and 2020.